cekaufho/surface-g-waves/README.md

 # Surface Gravity Waves

-Investigating surface gravity wave interference by the East Frisian Island chain.<br>
+Investigating surface gravity wave interference by the East Frisian Island chain.
+A summary of some of the key figures/findings are shown below.
-The work in progress can be seen below:
 #<p align="center">
 ![Alt text](img/image1.png?raw=true "Experimental Set-up")<br><br>
 ![Alt text](img/image2.png?raw=true "Effect of Coriolis on the experiment")<br><br>